 What you should know about the best shower speakers

 When it comes to any product that claims you can soak it, it’s also good to look at its IP rating.
-The IP rating, or Ingress Protection rating, is just an international standard that’s used to quantify how well an electronic device is protected against water and dust.
+The IP rating, or Ingress Protection rating, is an international standard used to quantify how well an electronic device is protected against water and dust.
 Practically, it’s just a set of tests that a product has to pass in order to get a certification.
-Now look, we get it, IP ratings can be confusing and most people don’t know what the difference is between IP67 and IPX5.
-Luckily, we did all the work research it for you and made this chart to explain it.
+Now look, we get it: IP ratings can be confusing, and most people don’t know what the difference is between IP67 and IPX5.
+Luckily, we did all the work research for you and made this chart to explain it.

 Limit: vertical drips only

 Limit: Device max tilt of 15° from drips

 Limit: Device max tilt of 60° from sprays

 Water jets (12.5 L/min)